eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/code_generation.rst

 ``<param_type>`` to the server using the ``RpcClientWriter::write()`` method or notify the server that the feed is finished using the ``RpcClientWriter::finish()`` method.

+For more information about input and output feeds, see :ref:`rpc_data_streaming_interfaces`.

 calculator_details
 """"""""""""""""""